With a passion about the well-being of children in her community, Maria is the amazing and friendly Personal Assistant at Fresh Thinking Therapy.

 The phone call

-If you request a phone call, Elisabeth will ask you a little bit about the difficulties you are currently experiencing and discuss whether CBT is the most helpful therapy to meet your needs.
+If you request a phone call, Elisabeth will call you and ask you a little bit about the difficulties you are currently experiencing.
+She will also discuss which is the most helpful therapy to meet your needs.
 If you feel you have made a good connection, you can request a suitable time to book an appointment.

 Between the Phone call and the Appointment

-Elisabeth will ask you to complete a referral form and a contract.
-She will also send you some information about what you can expect from Cognitive Behavioural Therapy.
-CBT is goal orientated so it would be a good time to reflect on what brings you to therapy and what are your ultimate aims.
+Maria will ask you to complete a referral form and a contract.
+She will also send you some information about what you can expect from therapy.

 The Day of the Appointment

-Give yourself time to get to your appointment, bring Elisabeth's phone number in case you can't find the centre.
+Give yourself time to get to your appointment, bring your therapist’s phone number in case you can’t find the centre.
 In our first session, we will focus on the what has brought you to therapy.
-There will be a number of questionnaires to complete and Elisabeth will ask questions about your history too.
+There will be a number of questionnaires to complete and the therapist will ask questions about your history too.
 You may share what you feel comfortable in sharing and there is no pressure to give a full and comprehensive background.